Frequently Asked Questions

 Where are the restrooms?

-Accessible restrooms and washing stations are available at all park hubs.
+Accessible restrooms and washing stations are available at Olin and Law parks.
+A restroom building is available at McPike Park.

 Where do I leave my car, and rent a bike?